Chapter 6 Linear model inference and prediction

 ## flipper_length_mm 1.440377e-01 0.299693234

-Alternatively, we can use the confint_adjust function from the api2lm package (French 2023) to construct this interval.
+Alternatively, we can use the confint_adjust function from the api2lm package (French 2023) to construct these intervals.
 The confint_adjust function works identically to the confint function except that it has an additional argument to indicate the type of adjustment to make when constructing the confidence intervals.
 Specifying method = "bonferroni" will produce Bonferroni-corrected intervals, as demonstrated in the code below.

 library(api2lm)